Wouter1/EMU-driver/README.md

 ======

 1. Install the driver as above
-2. Use the EMU control panel to select 96kHz (88kHz seems ok too, 48 and 44.1 are still stuttering)
+2. Use the EMU control panel to select the sample rate you want
-2. Select the EMU input in your favourite tool (e.g., Audacity)
+3. Select the EMU input in your favourite tool (e.g., Audacity)
-3. Make your recording
+4. Make your recording

 Uninstall
 =======